-1. Request an RFR file from the Paymentech customer support service.
+Request an RFR file from the Paymentech customer support service.
 If there is no RFR file, you cannot complete this procedure.
-See "Resubmitting Transactions".
+See "Resubmitting Transactions to Paymentech and BRM".

 When you request an RFR file, Paymentech does not send you the file.
 Instead, it posts it so that the "pin_recover" utility can access it at Paymentech.